Martín Fernández (footballer, born 2003)

-Martín Fernández Benítez (born 23 June 2003) is a Uruguayan professional footballer who plays as a midfielder for Boston River.
+Martín Fernández Benítez (born 23 June 2003) is a Uruguayan professional footballer who plays as a midfielder for Primeira Liga club Gil Vicente on loan from Boston River.

 Club career

 Fernández is a youth academy graduate of Cerro.
 He made his professional debut for the club on 7 October 2020 in a 2–1 league defeat against Cerro Largo.

+On 11 July 2025, Fernández was sent on a season-long loan with an optional buy-clause to Primeira Liga club Gil Vicente.

 International career

 Fernández is a current Uruguayan youth international.
 On 23 October 2021, he was named in Uruguay under-20 squad for friendlies against Costa Rica and Honduras.